-- help coax the discussion of papers with a question of your own, should none come from the floor.
+- Help coax the discussion of papers with a question of your own, should none come from the floor.
 Otherwise, talks are not to be rearranged nor are presentations to be added unless approved by the AAS Office.
-A list of program changes will be distributed to all registrants, as well as posted on the meeting website.
+Be sure to check the online program or mobile app for any withdrawn presentations.
 For those of you who have not chaired before, a list of helpful hints is below.

 AAS Hints for Session Chairs

 - Review the contents of your session in advance.
 Learn to pronounce the speakers names by making yourself available before the session begins and speaking briefly with any presenters present.